phcmiguez/phcmiguez/README.md

 - 👋 Hi, I’m @phcmiguez
 - 👀 I’m interested in Web Development!
-- 🌱 I’m currently learning JavaScript, Node.js (Express), React.js, MongoDB and React Native.
+- 🌱 I’m currently working with C#, JavaScript, SQL Server and MySQL.
 - 💞️ I'm looking to collaborate with companies all over the world with my knowledge acquired along this software developer journey.
-- 📫 How to reach me: pedrohcmiguez@gmail.com.
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pedro-henrique-costa-miguez-45721a261/).